renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

 Once more, using the grep command line we can filter the output content.
-For instance, let's identify the IP address the container
+For instance, let's identify the IP address of the container

 $ docker container inspect zealous_lichterman | grep IP
             "LinkLocalIPv6Address": "",